 CSLB #1073586

-Local HVAC Challenges in Studio City
+Local HVAC Challenges

 Studio City's hillside terrain is the primary installation challenge.
 Outdoor condensing units on steep hillside lots require platform or wall-bracket mounting.
 Access for service and replacement work can be physically demanding and may require specialized equipment.
-We maintain the proper safety equipment and training for hillside work, and we never cut corners on equipment placement just to make installation easier β proper airflow clearance and service access are non-negotiable.
+We maintain the proper safety equipment and training for hillside work, and we never cut corners on equipment placement just to make installation easier — proper airflow clearance and service access are non-negotiable.

-Understanding Your Home's Heating System
+Understanding Your System

-Carbon Monoxide Safety and Furnace Repair
+Carbon Monoxide Safety

 Carbon monoxide (CO) is a colorless, odorless gas produced by incomplete combustion in gas furnaces.
-A properly functioning furnace contains all combustion gases within the heat exchanger and vents them safely outside through the flue.
-When a heat exchanger develops cracks β which happens over time due to the repeated heating and cooling cycles that cause metal fatigue β combustion gases can leak into the conditioned airstream and distribute throughout your home.
+A properly functioning furnace contains all combustion gases within the heat exchanger and vents them safely outside.
+When a heat exchanger develops cracks due to metal fatigue, combustion gases can leak into the conditioned airstream.
 LC Heating & Air performs a carbon monoxide safety check on every furnace repair call.

 We measure CO levels at the furnace plenum, the supply registers, and in the ambient room air.
 If we detect elevated CO levels or a confirmed heat exchanger crack, we will shut off the furnace immediately and advise against operating it until the issue is resolved.
+California law requires CO detectors in all residential dwellings with fossil fuel appliances.

 Our Diagnostic Process